The Thomas Crown Affair (1999 film): Home media

 The Thomas Crown Affair was released on DVD in the LaserDisc format on January 4, 2000, in the United States by MGM Home Entertainment.
 The DVD includes comments from director John McTiernan.
 When the film was broadcast on TBS, the Pepsi One logo on the can, from which Banning drinks, had to be deleted.

 Reception

 Box office

-The Thomas Crown Affair grossed $69,305,181 at the United States box office and a further $55,000,000 in other territories, totaling $124,305,181 worldwide against a budget of $48 million.
+The Thomas Crown Affair grossed $69.3 million domestically (United States and Canada) and $55.0 million in other territories, for a worldwide total of $124.3 million, against a budget of $48 million.
+It peaked at No. 4, in its first week of release, and spent its first seven weeks in the Top 10 at the domestic box office.